Glossary of Terms

 DIN 300 A 7-thread 300 bar DIN valve most commonly used in Europe.

-DIN Rail A standardized metal rail used to mount electrical components inside of equipment racks.
+DIN Rail A standardized metal rail used to mount electrical components inside equipment racks.
 DIN rails are used in some Nuvair equipment.

 dm³/s Cubic decimeter per second.
 1 dm³/s = 0.4719 CFM.